Mohammed Qasem, PhD, MSc, BSc

 About

 Mohammed Qasem is an assistant lecturer at the department of computing science.
-He recently started working at Augustana in July of 2019.
+He started working at Augustana in July of 2019.
 Prior to arriving at Augustana, he has taught introductory programming courses, visual programming, logic design, computer architecture, and operating systems.
 He also worked at Manitoba Hydro International as a Software Developer.
 His research centers mostly on three areas: (i) ant-inspired clustering models and their applications to dynamic real-world clustering problems; (ii) semi-supervised classification and clustering; (iii) aspect-based sentiment analysis.

 Research